dresden-elektronik/raspbee2-rtc/README.md

 - execute make install with sudo
 - if behind a proxy make sure it is correctly configured

- ## Testing
- Test if the RTC works correctly:
+ ## Use the RTC
+ Set RTC time to system time:
  \
+   <code>sudo hwclock --systohc</code>

+ Read the RTC time:
+ \
    <code>sudo hwclock</code>
+\

+ For more information see: https://linux.die.net/man/8/hwclock

 ## Dependecies
 Hardware: \
 RPI1 (Revision 2 or greater), RPI2, RPI3, RPI4 \